Basic Principle and Primary Goal

 Anti-Doping Information & Education Materials

 ALPHA – Athlete Learning Programme about Health and Anti-Doping (ALPHA) produced by WADA.
 The programme has been developed with the input of eLearning specialists, athletes, anti-doping specialists and anti-doping social scientists.
+Access ALPHA from WADA’s anti-doping e-learning platform ADeL.

 - Swiss NADO Clean Winner (available in French, German and Italian)